massclown/HalfSwordTrainerMod/README.md

 This is not a true throwing of objects, but more like shooting them for maximum damage.

-Use mouse wheel (click) to shoot a projectile, and `Tab` to change to next projectile type.
+Use mouse wheel (click) to shoot a projectile, and `Tab` to change to next projectile type, `Shift + Tab` for the previous projectile type.

 Shooting is more accurate in first person view.